15 Things To Do in Mannheim and Heidelberg in Autumn

 6. Join the Heidelberger Herbst, Heidelberg’s biggest street festival

 If you’re lucky enough to be in Heidelberg on the last Saturday of September, the whole city is getting prepared for the Heidelberger Herbst, the traditional autumn fair.

 The streets of the Old Town are fully crowded by locals and visitors, drinking young wine, the first wine of the new grape harvest and rummaging through the different stalls.
 The open-air party lasts far beyond the late hours, playing live music and cheering up the evening.

 7. Get enchanted by the annual Castle Illumination and fireworks

 In June, July and September, Heidelberg celebrates the history of its castle with a fascinating spectacle, called Castle Illumination.
-The light show consists of a whole performance, highlighting the ruins with different colors.
+The light show consists of a whole performance, highlighting the ruins with sparkling colors and effects.

-The illumination tells the story of the beginnings and destruction of the castle by performing a variety of light effects.
+The illumination tells the story of the beginnings and destruction of the castle by underlining it with a variety of visual effects.

 The ceremony ends with thrilling fireworks of perfect illumination.